kirrat975/kirrat975.github.io/README.md

 # kirrat975.github.io
-This project conveets pakistan currency to foreign currency and vice versa.
+This project converts pakistan currency to foreign currency and vice versa.